OrbicCode/Star-Dweller/Fixes.md

   - add 'Beaming down...'
 Loading state while API's load in
   - Check to change all widget API calls from client to server (photo as well)
   - material icon text before icon appears bug
-  - check to see if getserversideprops will make my app more performant? use less API calls? (see if I can use caching for better performance)
+  - check to see if getserversideprops will make my app more performant? use less API calls? (see if I can use caching for better performance?)
   - check to see where I can use caching, like the NASA photo

 - Header